thevanduyns/thevanduyns.github.io/index.md

 <img align="left" width="30%" src="/images/blasting-action.gif" class="image-left">

 ## Building
 Buidling efforts have centered on our cabin in the Adirondacks.
 Since we knew that many in our family would want to be there more during winter 2020, we started with a big upgrade to our driveway.
 Until now this has been impassable during the winter months, requiring a snowhsoes to access the place.
-We are also doing work to the site in preparation for a big expansion project in winter 2021.
+We are also doing site work in preparation for a big expansion project in winter 2021.
 The site work has been quite exciting, involving big (BIG) machinery and three days of blasting.
 Yes, you read that right - BLASTING.
-Huge drills, actual dynamite, ignition switches and explosions.
+Huge drills, actual dynamite, ignition switches, fuses and explosions.
 The explosions are damped by enormous rubber mats, but still there are big booms and flying dirt.
 Exciting is definitely the word.

 <img align="left" width="30%" src="/images/hiking.jpg" class="image-left">